What is medical coding?

 Both organizations generally require some practical coding experience and successful completion of an examination before an individual can become certified.
 Credentialing is a necessity in the coding professional.
 Not only does the government recommend that only credentialed coders be permitted to provide coding for Medicare patients, credentialing validates the coders skills and knowledge to the world.

-The AAPC offers three coding certifications in addition to an apprentice credential (CPC-A) for an individual with limited coding experience:
+The AAPC offers a variety of coding certifications in addition to an apprentice credential (CPC-A) for an individual with limited coding experience and specialty coding certifications:

-- Certified Professional Coder (CPC)—awarded to individuals who have demonstrated competence in ICD-9-CM diagnosis coding and HCPCS/CPT procedure coding
+- Certified Professional Coder (CPC)—awarded to individuals who have demonstrated competence in diagnosis coding and HCPCS/CPT procedure coding.

 - Certified Professional Coder-Payer (CPC-P)—awarded to individuals who have demonstrated competence in the application of ICD-9-CM diagnosis coding and HCPCS/CPT as it pertains to the adjudication of provider claims.